sitedheeraj-jpg/TeraBox-Test-03/README.md

 The local Bot API service is private to the Docker network.
 The bot itself is available on port `8080` for health checks.

+When deploying only the bot container on Railway, Render, or another standalone host, leave `BOT_API_URL` empty unless you have deployed a separate local Bot API server and supplied its reachable URL.
+The Docker-only hostname `telegram-bot-api` will not resolve from a standalone service.

 ## Important upload limitation

 The local Bot API server is required for files above the hosted Bot API limit.